Clustering with Missing Values: Why Latent Class Analysis Is The Way

 Impute missing values

 Imputation refers to tools for predicting the values that would have existed were the data not missing.
-Provided that you use a sensible approach to imputing missing values (and replacing missing values with the average of their other values is not a sensible approach), running cluster or latent class analysis on the imputed data set means that the missing data is treated in a better way than occurs by default when using cluster analysis (by default, most cluster analyses methods make an assumption that data is missing completely at random (MCAR), which is both a strong assumption and one that is rarely correct; using imputation implicitly involves making the more relaxed assumption that data is missing at random (MAR), which is better.
+Provided that you use a sensible approach to imputing missing values (and replacing missing values with the average of their other values is not a sensible approach), running cluster or latent class analysis on the imputed data set means that the missing data is treated in a better way than occurs by default when using cluster analysis.

 Use techniques developed for categorical data